 This post may contain affiliate links which won't change your price but will share some commission.

-Quick and easy: Comes together in about 15 minutes with simple ingredients.
+Quick stovetop recipe: Comes together in about 20 minutes with minimal prep.

 - zucchini.
 Spiralized into noodles, choose medium-sized zucchini for best texture.
 Pat dry with a paper towel before cooking to reduce excess moisture.